 - Open the door to refugees.
 Involve us.
 Don’t discriminate against us because of our immigration status.
 Provide us with a chance to be what we want to be.

 - Lots of refugees are well educated and highly skilled.
 Government and companies should create programs for refugees, especially claimants, that allow us to more rapidly put our skills to good use to benefit Canadian society.

 - Being a refugee is just an immigration situation.
 It does not define who we are.
-We are talent people, we have drive, we are visioneers, we want to build something and call this place our home.
+We are talented people, we have drive, we are visioners, we want to build something and call this place our home.
 I wish Canadians can remove that label and see us for who we are.

 - Bridge the employment gap by providing refugees with the opportunity to work.
 We cannot gain Canadian experience if we are not given the chance.
 It will be a win-win situation for all.